ashishsonone/google-sheet-utils/README.md

 > [!TIP]
 > we can combine the SELECT function here to rename the output columns nicely
 > - `SELECT(GROUP_BY(A1:D10, "*Location,*Type", "COUNT(*Name)", "SUM(*Points)"), "*A, *B, *C AS 'Total Students', *D AS 'Total Points'")`
+> This outputs table with - Location, Type, Total Students, Total Points

 > [!NOTE]